rodrigoelp/little-stories/Unlikely adventures/23-Chapter-23.md

 Hannah noticed Amir's nervousness and she really tried to understand the string of words but the content was so diffuse and confusing that she just replied with - *"Not really.
 No."*

-Amir felt the pressure of her stare, for some reason his mouth felt incredibly dry - *"Is there a little bit a water here?"*
+Amir felt the pressure of her stare, for some reason his mouth felt incredibly dry - *"Is there a sip of water in here?"*

 *"Maybe outside but, could you give me a clearer answer?"* - replied Hannah feeling her flame sinking deeper into her chest.
 A little hint of pain made her release Amir's hand as she draw it closer to her body.
 She looked somewhat smaller and fragile than ever before.